 Section 1.
-The purpose of this order.
+Purpose.

 - .01 This Order prescribes the scope of authority and functions of the Assistant Secretary for Communications and Information.
-(The functions of NTIA are covered in DOO 25-7.) - .02 This revision reflects the deletion of the position of Deputy Administrator for Operations and incorporates outstanding amendments to the Order.
+(The functions of the National Telecommunications and Information Administration (NTIA) are covered in DOO 25-7.) - .02 This revision reflects the deletion of the position of Deputy Administrator for Operations, and incorporates outstanding amendments to the Order.